 Every couple of months or so, depending on frequency of use and firewood quality, you will notice your stove is feeling sluggish and taking longer than it should to come up to normal temperatures.
-Soot has built up where the combustion gases circulate, and it's time to use your cleaning tools to give things a full scrape out:
+Soot has built up where the combustion gases circulate, and it's time to use your scraper tool to give things a full clean out:

-- 1. Brush down the underside of the cooking plates, and scrape the top of the ovens.
-Sweep deposits down the end cavities. - 2.
-Scrape down the wall between the firebox and right oven. - 3.
-Remove left and right cleaning ports, and scrape down the inner sides of the ovens. - 4.
-Open front cleaning port, and sit ash pan in the lower oven below. - 5.
-Scrape both surfaces, top and bottom, through the front cleaning port and pull out all debris into the ash pan. - 6.
-Use your extra long scraper and brush tools to clear out the channel beneath your firebox and left ovens.
-Push these tools through the front cleaning port, to back left of this cavity.
-Confirm via the left cleaning port that you have reached all the way.
+- 1. Brush down the underside of the cooking plates, and scrape the top of the oven.
+Sweep deposits to the cavity on the right. - 2.
+Scrape down the right wall between the firebox and oven. - 3.
+Remove top cleaning port and scrape the walls on each side. - 4.
+Open both oven doors, and lift out the front cleaning port. - 5.
+Place the ash pan in the lower oven, below the cleaning port. - 6.
+Scrape both surfaces, top and bottom, through the front cleaning port and pull out all debris into the ash pan.